amazon-archives/aws-lambda-container-image-converter/README.md

 [![Build Status](https://travis-ci.org/awslabs/aws-lambda-container-image-converter.svg?branch=master)](https://travis-ci.org/awslabs/aws-lambda-container-image-converter)

-This container image converter tool (img2lambda) repackages container images (such as Docker images) into AWS Lambda layers, and publishes them as new layer versions to Lambda.
+This container image converter tool (img2lambda) extracts an AWS Lambda function deployment package from a container image (such as a Docker image).
+It also extracts AWS Lambda layers from a container image, and publishes them as new layer versions to Lambda.

+![img2lambda Demo](assets/demo.gif)

+To extract a Lambda function deployment package, the tool copies all files under '/var/task' in the container image into a deployment package zip file.

-The tool copies all files under '/opt' in the Docker image, maintaining the individual Docker image layers as individual Lambda layers.
-The published layer ARNs will be stored in a file 'output/layers.json', which can be used as input when creating Lambda functions.
-Each layer is named using a "namespace" prefix (like img2lambda or my-docker-image) and the SHA256 digest of the Docker image layer, in order to provide a way of tracking the provenance of the Lambda layer back to the Docker image that created it.
+To extract Lambda layers, the tool copies all files under '/opt' in the container image, repackaging the individual container image layers as individual Lambda layer zip files.
+The published layer ARNs are stored in a file 'output/layers.json', which can be used as input when creating Lambda functions.
+Each layer is named using a "namespace" prefix (like 'img2lambda' or 'my-docker-image') and the SHA256 digest of the container image layer, in order to provide a way of tracking the provenance of the Lambda layer back to the container image that created it.
 If a layer is already published to Lambda (same layer name, SHA256 digest, and size), it will not be published again.
 Instead the existing layer version ARN will be written to the output file.

-![img2lambda Demo](assets/demo.gif)

 **Table of Contents**